-When you’re building a home security system, every little bit helps.
+When building a home security system, every little bit helps.
 You can make significant changes, like setting up outdoor cameras with facial recognition.
 This helps you spot familiar faces crossing your street every day.

 Or you can make minor tweaks, like recycling old tech for security purposes.
 For example, you can turn a dusty old phone you no longer use into a surveillance tool.
 More on that later.